smatechnologies/ibm-i-agent-docs/docs/installation/installation.md

 - Stop and restart the LSAM server jobs so that the new purge control values will be in effect.
 - Allow the LSAM server jobs to operate during at least one cycle that passes the Maintenance Hour specified in the LSAM Parameters. (**HINT:** It is possible to change the maintenance hour to some time in the near future, but again, the LSAM server jobs must be stopped and restarted for this change to take effect.
 Do not forget to reset the Maintenance Hour back to its usual time after the out-of-cycle purge process has completed.)

 The other LSAM maintenance process that is critical is to reorganize the LSAM database using the SMARGZ command.
-This command and its operation are explained in detail in the [Log File and Database Management](Log-File-and-Database-Management.md) section.
+This command and its operation are explained in detail in the [Log File and Database Management](/logs-database/overview) section.

-The SMARGZ command will either be executed automatically during the next Maintenance Hour, if the LSAM Parameters controlling this option are set accordingly, or else the SMARGZ command can be executed either from the IBM i command entry line (within the LSAM menu system so that the LSAM library list is in effect), or by configuring an OpCon IBM i Batch Job with the SMARGZ command in the \"CALL\" box.
-Details about how to use these strategies are documented in the [Log File and Database Management](Log-File-and-Database-Management.md) section of the **IBM i LSAM** online help.
+The SMARGZ command will either be executed automatically during the next Maintenance Hour, if the LSAM Parameters controlling this option are set accordingly, or else the SMARGZ command can be executed either from the IBM i command entry line (within the LSAM menu system so that the LSAM library list is in effect), or by configuring an OpCon IBM i Batch Job with the SMARGZ command in the "CALL" box.
+Details about how to use these strategies are documented in the [Log File and Database Management](/logs-database/overview) section of the **IBM i LSAM** online help.

 ### Backing Up the LSAM Environment